 - 2. Nontaxable interest, dividends, and gains and/or annualized income.
-Include income and gains from investments in direct obligations of the federal government, Pennsylvania, and political subdivisions of Pennsylvania.
+Include tax-exempt interest from Lines 6 and 7 of PA Schedule A and any exempt-interest dividends included in Line 3 of PA Schedule B as well as any exempt gains from investments in direct obligations of the federal government, Pennsylvania, and political subdivisions of Pennsylvania.
 Include the nontaxable portion of gain from the sale of any property.
 Include nontaxable income received as a beneficiary of an estate or trust.
 For decedents only: in addition to any annualized income for nontaxable interest, dividends, and gains, include the difference between the total annualized taxable income and the PA-taxable income from Line 1 above. - 3.
 Alimony.
-Enter the amount of federally taxable alimony that you receive. - 4.
-Insurance proceeds and inheritances.
+Enter the amount of federally taxable alimony that you receive.

+- 4. Insurance proceeds and inheritances.
 This amount includes the total proceeds received from life or other insurance policies.
-Also, include inherited cash or the value of property received as well as the amount received as reported on federal Form 1099-R with distribution code 4 reported in Box 7 of the form. - Gifts, awards, and prizes.
+Also, include inherited cash or the value of property received as well as the amount received as reported on federal Form 1099-R with distribution Code 4 reported in Box 7 of the form.
+Also include any survivor annuity benefits reported on federal Form 1099-R with distribution Code 7 reported in Box 7. - Gifts, awards, and prizes.
 Include the total amount of nontaxable cash or property received as gifts from others.
-Also, include awards received in recognition of civic and social achievements and prizes from all games of the Pennsylvania Lottery. - Nonresident income.
+Also, include awards received in recognition of civic and social achievements and prizes from all games of the Pennsylvania Lottery. - 6.
+Nonresident income.
 Part-year residents and nonresidents must complete this line.
 Enter the total of all income, not already reported on this schedule, that you (and your spouse, if applicable) earned, received, and realized while residing outside Pennsylvania.
-Include any amount exempted from taxation under the Military Spouses Residency Relief Act (see Page 37 for additional information).
-If you are a part-year resident or nonresident and you file a paper copy of your PA-40 return, you must also include a copy of page one of your federal income tax return.

-- Nontaxable military income.
+Include any amount exempted from taxation under the Military Spouses Residency Relief Act (see Page 38 for additional information).
+If you are a part-year resident or nonresident and you file a paper copy of your PA-40 return, you must also include a copy of page one of your federal income tax return. - 7.
+Nontaxable military income.
 This amount represents the difference between the total military income you earned and the amount you report on your PA tax return.
 Do not include combat zone pay and hazardous duty pay. - 8.
 Gain excluded from the sale of a residence.
 Enter your nontaxable gain. - 9.
 Nontaxable educational assistance.
 Include the total value of all nontaxable scholarships, fellowships, and stipends as well as the amount of any federal and state educational grants received.
 Do not include student loans.
 Also, include the value of tuition reductions offered as part of your employer's benefit plan. - 10.
 Cash received for personal use from outside your home.
 Include on Line 10 the following kinds of nontaxable income when determining your Eligibility Income: - Support you receive from a spouse or former spouse who does not live in your household.
 Do not include payments you receive for child support here - see the instructions for Part B. - Any payments received from other persons outside your household, including nontaxable cash or property received for personal use, such as cash received from a parent to buy clothing, or gifts from grown children.
-Do not include monies paid pursuant to a cost-sharing arrangement. - Nontaxable payments to your employer's cafeteria plan for hospitalization, sickness, disability, or death, supplemental unemployment, or strike benefits. - Payments received as a foster parent for providing inhome care for foster children.
+Do not include monies paid pursuant to a cost-sharing arrangement. - Nontaxable payments to your employer's cafeteria plan for hospitalization, sickness, disability, or death, supplemental unemployment, or strike benefits. - Payments received as a foster parent for providing in-home care for foster children.